Advanced Diploma of

 UEECD0056Apply methods to maintain currency of industry developments

-UEECD0059Write specifications for electrotechnology projects
+UEECD0059Write specifications for electrical engineering projects

-UEEEL0019Solve problems in d.c. circuits
+UEEEL0019Solve problems in direct current (d.c.) machines

 UEEEL0020Solve problems in low voltage a.c. circuits